sf-wdi-14/notes/lectures/week-1/git-and-github.md

 - be a sentence
 - start with a verb
 - not have a period at the end
+- be formal (correct spelling, grammar, and punctuation, formal language, etc)

 To view a history of all commits in your repository, run